Bacterial circadian rhythm: Visualizing the clockwork's "gears": structural biology of clock proteins

 The cyanobacterial circadian system is so far unique in that it is the only circadian system in which the structures of full-length clock proteins have been solved.
 In fact, the structures of all three of the Kai proteins have been determined.
 KaiC forms a hexamer that resembles a double doughnut with a central pore that is partially sealed at one end.
 There are twelve ATP-binding sites in KaiC and the residues that are phosphorylated during the in vitro phosphorylation rhythm have been identified.
 KaiA has two major domains and forms dimers in which the N-terminal domains are "swapped" with the C-terminal domains.
 KaiB has been successfully crystallized from three different species of cyanobacteria and forms dimers or tetramers.

 The three-dimensional structures have been helpful in elucidating the cyanobacterial clock mechanism by providing concrete models for the ways in which the three Kai proteins interact and influence each other.

 The structural approaches have also allowed the KaiA/KaiB/KaiC complexes to be visualized as a function of time, which enabled sophisticated mathematical modeling of the in vitro phosphorylation rhythm.
-Therefore, the cyanobacterial clock components and their interactions can be visualized in four dimensions (three in space, one in time).The temporal formation patterns of the KaiA/KaiB/KaiC complex have been elucidated, along with an interpretation of the core mechanism based on KaiC phosphorylation patterns and the dynamics of the KaiA/KaiB/KaiC complex.
+Therefore, the cyanobacterial clock components and their interactions can be visualized in four dimensions (three in space, one in time).
+The temporal formation patterns of the KaiA/KaiB/KaiC complex have been elucidated, along with an interpretation of the core mechanism based on the cycle of KaiC phosphorylation patterns and the dynamics of the KaiA/KaiB/KaiC complex.
+(See the animation of the phsophorylation/complex cycle.)
 In addition, single-molecule methods (high-speed atomic force microscopy) have been applied to visualize in real time and quantify the dynamic interactions of KaiA with KaiC on sub-second timescales.
 These interactions regulate the circadian oscillation by modulating the magnesium binding in KaiC.